 My position, differing as it did from western media, brought me to the attention of the channel Russia Today, RT.
 We started doing Skype interviews, this coinciding with my starting to go out and film things of my own volition, including Euromaidan, Crimea.
 In early April, RT offered me the chance to go for a week’s work in Donetsk.

 I went, and have worked in Donbass for most of the last 3 years.
 I had a fairly short working relationship with RT, ending after my 2nd deportation from Ukraine.
 I neither particularly enjoyed working with RT, nor have had anything to do with the channel since July of 2014.
+Although, there is no question that I absolutely support their right to exist!
 As a channel, I’m grateful for the opportunity they gave me, and proud of the work we did together, but there is no relationship between us, on any level, hasn’t been since mid 2014, and will not be again.

 After RT, from late 2014 until early 2015 I worked with the Russian channel Zvezda.
 Since then I’ve worked for myself, funded by my YouTube channel, and crowdfunding campaigns.
 I was wounded while covering frontline action near Donetsk in November of 2014.